Rubzio/styleguides/clean-abap/CleanABAP.md

 - to enable mocking certain aspects of the global class, for example by extracing all database access to a separate local class that can the be replaced with a test double in the unit tests.

+- for Reports as a replacment of putting code in an Include or a Report directly

 Local classes hinder reuse because they cannot be used elsewhere.
 Although they are easy to extract, people will usually fail to even find them,